Rhipsalis - Mistletoe cactus : planting and care for this trailing indoor cactus

 • Exposure Bright

 The Rhipsalis is a cactus belonging to the Cactaceae family, a group of plants mostly adapted to arid environments.
-However, the Rhipsalis differs from most of its cactus cousins: it is in fact an epiphytic cactus that lives in humid tropical forests, a rare characteristic among Cactaceae.
-It is found in Central and South America, as well as in tropical Africa, Sri Lanka and Madagascar.
-The genus name Rhipsalis comes from the Greek rhips, meaning “wicker” or “flexible branch”, referring to its thin, pendulous and often ramified stems.
-The Rhipsalis is a succulent in the botanical sense, but with very different needs from desert succulents: more ambient humidity, no direct sunlight, and a very well-draining but slightly cooler growing medium.
+However, the Rhipsalis stands out from the majority of its cactus cousins: it is indeed an epiphytic cactus that lives in humid tropical forests, a rare trait among Cactaceae.
+It is found in Central and South America, as well as in tropical Africa, Sri Lanka, and Madagascar.
+The genus name Rhipsalis comes from the Greek rhips, meaning “wicker” or “flexible branch”, referring to its thin, trailing, and often ramified stems.
+The Rhipsalis is a succulent in the botanical sense, but with very different needs from desert succulents: more ambient humidity, no direct sunlight, and a very well-draining but slightly cooler substrate.

 Mistletoe cactus